zhengjie2002/tp/docs/UserGuide.md

 **A**: By default, SGSafe supports the `dd/MM/yyyy` format for date input and output.
 You can change the date input and output formats using the [setting](#settings-setting) command.
 The supported formats are based on Java's DateTimeFormatter.

+**Q**: How are the case ID generated?\
+**A**: Case IDs are generated automatically by the system in hexadecimal format, starting from `000001` and incrementing by 1 for each new case added.
+Deleted cases' IDs are not reused.
+This is because the system uses the case ID as a unique identifier for each case, and reusing IDs could lead to confusion and data integrity issues.

 ---